jaspervdj/jaspervdj/posts/2018-03-08-handle-pattern.markdown

 There is quite a strong correlation between scarce resources and things you would naturally use a `Handle` for.
 That's why I recommend always providing a `close` as well, even if does nothing.
-This is a form of forward compatibility in our API: if we later decide to add some sort of log files (which needs a `close`), we can do so without individually mailing all our module users that they now need to add a `close` to their code.
+This is a form of forward compatibility in our API: if we later decide to add some sort of log files (which will need to be closed), we can do so without individually mailing all our module users that they now need to add a `close` to their code.

 ~~~~~{.haskell}